-If you have more time or this 10-day Korea itinerary doesn’t quite fit your needs, check out the summary at the end of the article where I provide suggestions on how to customize the trip to better fit your style.
-Without delay, let’s get started exploring Korea…
+Got more time?
+Or does this 10-day Korea itinerary not quite fit your needs?
+Check out the summary at the end of the article.
+In it, I provide suggestions on how to customize the trip to better fit your style.

-When I first set foot into Korea’s capital, it was the biggest city I’d seen up until that time.
-I’d yet to endure the traffic jams of Cairo, squint at the overwhelming blasts of colour in Tokyo or even dodge rickshaws in Jakarta.
-Needless to say, Seoul’s a bit shocking at first.
+When I first set foot into South Korea’s capital, it was the biggest city I’d seen up until that time.
+I’d yet to endure the traffic jams of Cairo, squint at the overwhelming blasts of colour in Tokyo or dodge rickshaws in Jakarta.
+Needless to say, Seoul is a bit shocking at first.

 There’s no doubt that my prescription for at least 3 days in Seoul is hardly enough.
-This is just a teaser, hardly enough time to get to know the city; perhaps not even long enough to start to like it.
+This is a teaser.
+It’s not enough time to get to know the capital of South Korea, perhaps not even long enough to start to like it.

 What to Do in Seoul

 Hidden within the seemingly never-ending sprawl, there’s a barrage cool things to do in Seoul.
-Whether its slipping into alleyways for a street-side snack, plying your way through dense street markets or finding more peaceful moments on the fringes of the city, there’s no chance your time in Seoul will be wasted.
-Get started with a few of these ideas:
+Slip into alleyways for a street-side snack.
+Plying through dense street markets.
+Or find more peaceful moments on the fringes of the city.
+There’s no chance your time in Seoul will be wasted.

 Find serenity at Changdeokgung Palace

 One thing you’ll immediately notice is that in Seoul a beautiful palace or temple is never far away.

-One big exception is Changdeokgung Palace, one of the Five Grand Palaces of Seoul set inside a fanciful park in Jongno-gu removed from Seoul’s boisterous modernism.
+One big exception is Changdeokgung Palace, one of the Five Grand Palaces of Seoul.
+It’s set inside a fanciful park in Jongno-gu removed from Seoul’s boisterous modernism.

-The highlights of the palace isn’t just the well-preserved architectural elements.
+The highlights of the palace don’t stop at the well-preserved architectural elements.
 Huwon, the relaxing garden to the rear of the palace, is one of the best places in Seoul to escape the clamour of the city.

 Shop and eat your heart away at Namdaemun Market

 The market hums day and night, picking up steam into the evening when the entire city seems to throng to its stalls.

-It’s hardly a secret that Namdaemun Market is one of Seoul’s best places to grab a bite.
-Don’t just stick to traditional Korean dishes like bibimbap—expand your horizons with the market’s popular kalguksu hand-cut noodles or galchi jorim, hairtail fish with spicy red pepper sauce.
+It’s hardly a secret that Namdaemun Market is one of the best places to grab a bite in Seoul.
+Don’t just stick to traditional Korean dishes like bibimbap.
+Expand your horizons with the market’s popular kalguksu hand-cut noodles.
+Or try out galchi jorim, hairtail fish with spicy red pepper sauce.

 Gawk at Seoul from above at N Seoul Tower

-Forget attempting to understand the odd hipster-styled name (who knows where that came from!).
-Simply focus on eyeing the amazing vistas from atop this 236-metre tower, the second highest point in the city.
+Forget attempting to understand the odd hipster-styled name.
+(Who knows where that came from!)
+Focus on the amazing vistas from atop this 236-metre tower, the second highest point in the city.

 It’s safe to say that N Grill, the revolving restaurant at N Seoul Tower, isn’t the most budget-friendly eating option in the city.
-But enjoying an evening meal to the dim glow of the city and beyond could be one of your most memorable memories in Seoul.
+But enjoying an evening meal to the dim glow of the city and beyond could be one of your most memorable memories while you visit Seoul.

 Step into the past at the Korean Folk Village in Suwon

 With a mere half a day to spare, putter down to Suwon, a city over million strong that lies just south of the capital.

-There’s a handful of cool things to do in Suwon, but if you’re looking for a quick glimpse at the cultural history of Korea, spend the afternoon wandering through the Korean Folk Village.
+There’s a handful of cool things to do in Suwon.
+But if you’re looking for a quick glimpse at the cultural history of Korea, spend the afternoon wandering through the Korean Folk Village.